 Testimonies MATTER.
 They’re a big deal and David understands that.

 Verse 15, again you see him calling on God’s character.
 You are compassionate.
 You are gracious.
 You are abundant in mercy and truth, slow to anger.
 Pick me.
 Turn to me.
 Choose me.
-Help ME, not them (verse 16), save ME.
+Help ME, not them (verse 16), save ME, give me strength to endure this.

 And David’s final reason in verse 17 why he wants this, his own personal reason.
-See everything before now was about God, this is now about David, HIS “why”.
+Everything before now was about God, this is now about David, HIS “why”.

 So that they will be ashamed.

 That his attackers will understand he’s of God.
 Not only as a witness to them, but as JUSTIFICATION TO his enemies!
 I’m right, you’re wrong.
-Show them I’m right and they’re wrong because you choose ME.
+Show them I’m right and they’re wrong because you chose ME, that I’m a genuine believer.
+I’m on the right side of eternity.
+I’m right with God.
+I belong to Him.

 This prayer is a beautifully laid out argument on his own behalf.
 It’s as if he’s the Plaintiff in a court scene, describing what’s going on to the judge and saying, “Judge fairly, for I know you are a fair and perfect judge”.